What is an order management system and how to choose the right one?

 3. Growth

-Invaluable free time to gather this information allows you to intelligently plan to further grow your business and identify any issues along your manufacturing processes.
+Invaluable free time to gather this information allows you to intelligently identify improvement areas and plan for further growth.

 4. Inventory management

 Order management solutions will greatly improve your inventory management by giving you real-time information on current stock levels, and items sold, returned, exchanged, or in production.
-This helps manufacturers avoid over-selling inventory or not manufacturing enough.
+This helps you avoid over-selling inventory or ordering too much and unnecessarily increasing your carrying costs.

 5. Centralize your business

-As touched upon earlier, using an order management system allows manufacturers to not only manage their sales channels in one place but rather their entire business.
+As touched upon earlier, using an order management system allows businesses to not only manage their sales channels in one place but their entire business.

-An order management tool will break down complex information to simplify your orders into one place, protecting you from order errors, customer dissatisfaction from delays, lost revenue from low inventory, and incorrect invoicing.
+An order management system will break down complex information to simplify your orders into one place, protecting you from order errors, customer dissatisfaction from delays, lost revenue from low inventory, and incorrect invoicing.

 6. Real-time information

-Finally, and once again touched upon in the earlier points, real-time information about your business’s performance with an order management system is critical to growing your business.
+Finally, and once again touched upon in the earlier points, real-time information about your business performance with an order management system is critical for growth.
 Having live updates on inventory and sales is going to help you react to any issues immediately with your automated order management rather than allowing problems to develop and for the customer to be left dissatisfied.

-Alongside this, having all your information in real-time means the product, manufacturing, and payment data are up to date.
+Alongside this, having all your information in real-time means the inventory, orders, and payment data are all up to date and in sync.

 What are the 5 best practices of order management?